 - You have such low annual income that you are not required to file with the IRS: see the IRS Interactive Tax Assistant (ITA).

-The first item (from the Healthcare.gov websites) seems to mean that you can go back to the USA for up to 3 months without getting health insurance.
+The second item (from the Healthcare.gov websites) seems to mean that you can go back to the USA for up to 3 months without getting health insurance, but that is overruled by:

-- You also qualify for an exemption to ACA / Obamacare if you are outside the USA at least 330 days per calendar year.
-(330 day “physical presence” rule)
+- You qualify for an exemption to ACA / Obamacare if you are outside the USA at least 330 days per calendar year.
+(330 day “physical presence” rule) http://www.irs.gov/pub/irs-pdf/p54.pdf

-What if I go back to the USA for more than 3 months?
+What if I go back to the USA for more than 35 days cumulative during a year?
+330 day “Physical Presence Rule”

 You must either be exempt due to insufficient annual income (under IRS exemption to filing rules: http://www.irs.gov/uac/Newsroom/Who-Should-File-a-2012-Tax-Return%3F ), or you must get qualifying health care insurance coverage.

-Some travel insurance policies qualify.
-See the list of essential benefits** (listed below) that must be covered by qualifying insurance.
+Some travel insurance policies qualify – but you would need 9 months of coverage*.
+See the list of “Essential Health Benefits** (listed below: ~ “Essential Health Benefits”) that must be covered by qualifying insurance.

-When you arrive in your US state of residency, there are special rules allowing people to sign up for insurance protection under the exchanges, even outside the open enrollment periods.
+When you arrive in your US state of residency, there are special rules allowing people to sign up for insurance protection under the subsidized state insurance exchanges, even outside the open enrollment periods – where moving back to the USA is a “qualifying event” that allows you to enroll in your State Exchange within 30 days(?) of returning to your home state of residency in the USA.

 The general public’s open enrollment period for ACA health coverage in 2014 closes on March 31, 2014, and does not reopen until 2015.

-~ If you have no current medical insurance coverage, you can either enroll with existing insurance company, and pay your own premiums.
+~ If you have no current medical insurance coverage, you can either enroll with a private insurance company, and pay your own premiums.

 ~ You can qualify for having minimum medical insurance by having Medicare (receiving SS retirement benefits), Medicaid, CHIP or other qualifying policies (like some VA coverages).
 (See Below**)